 - Failure to diagnose illness or dangerous conditions before or after birth.
 In some cases, serious injury or wrongful death can be prevented by operations or medication during pregnancy.
 Additionally, if a child struggles to breathe after birth or exhibits other signs of distress, then doctors must diagnose them quickly and begin treatment to prevent long-lasting damage.

 - Delayed cesarean section or failure to order a c-section.
 A difficult or prolonged labor can cause brain injury and other complications for the child as well as injury to the mother.
 However, these injuries can often be prevented by a timely caesarian section.

 Doctor’s Errors Harm Your Child?
 Contact Our Maryland Birth Injury Lawyer Today

 So much depends on a birth injury lawsuit.
 The compensation you recover can help you ensure that your child’s future medical needs and care are provided for.
 Not only that, but a victory can mean validation for you and your family, allowing you to hold negligent doctors and nurses accountable for the harm they caused.

-If you feel confused or helpless after a difficult delivery, then contact Baltimore birth injury lawyer Susan Green.
+If you feel confused or helpless after a difficult delivery, then contact Baltimore, Maryland birth injury lawyer Susan Green.
 She does not back down, even when faced with powerful opposition from hospitals, doctors and insurance companies.
 She will work with you, right by your side, throughout your claim to help ensure you get the full recovery you need for your family.